 D.C.
 Tax Facts presents a brief summary of information on the District's tax structure, tax rates, legal references and other comparative tax data.
-Tax rates used in this publication are those in effect as of January 1, 2013.
-More detailed information on these subjects may be obtained online from other publications of this office, including: (1) A Comparison of Tax Rates and Burdens in the Washington Metropolitan Area, and (2) Tax Rates and Tax Burdens in the District of Columbia: A Nationwide Comparison.
+Tax rates used in this publication are those in effect as of January 1, 2014.
+More detailed information on these subjects may be obtained online from other publications of this office, including: (1) A Comparison of Tax Rates and Burdens in the Washington Metropolitan Area, (2) Tax Rates and Tax Burdens in the District of Columbia: A Nationwide Comparison, and 3) the biannual Tax Expenditure Report.
 These publications are available on the Internet at www.cfo.dc.gov.

-The primary source for the 2012 revenue numbers presented in this report is the District of Columbia Comprehensive Annual Financial Report (CAFR).
+The primary source for the 2013 revenue numbers presented in this report is the District of Columbia Comprehensive Annual Financial Report (CAFR).

-District of Columbia revenues (including non-tax revenues) totaled \$6.79 billion in FY 2012.
+District of Columbia revenues (including non-tax revenues) totaled \$6.94 billion in FY 2013.
 Details concerning the various taxes used by the District are presented in this publication for the purpose of taxpayer education and to enhance citizens' awareness of their tax responsibilities.